 - NHS test and trace privacy information - NHS test and trace website

-We will carry out checks with the Department for Work and Pensions (DWP), for verification purposes, Her Majesty’s Revenue and Customs (HMRC), for tax and national insurance purposes, and with your employer.
+We will carry out checks with the Department for Work and Pensions (DWP), for verification purposes, Her Majesty’s Revenue and Customs (HMRC), for tax and national insurance purposes, with your child’s education or care setting if you are applying as a parent of a child who is self-isolating, and with your employer.

 We will not share your data with other organisations or individuals outside of the Council for any other purpose.